the-scouts/por/sphinx_source/chapter-9.rst

 Rule 9.8 Adult Groups undertaking activities
 --------------------------------------------
 a.
-Members over the age of 18 participating in activities must follow the rules laid out in Chapter 9, with the exception of rules 9.7, 9.26, 9.33b and c, 9.35, 9.36 a.
+Members over the age of 18 participating in activities must follow the rules laid out in Chapter 9, with the exception of :rule:`9.7`, :rule:`9.26`, :rule:`9.33(b)` and :rule:`9.33(c)`, :rule:`9.35`, :rule:`9.36(a)`.

 b.
-Where any participant in the activity group is aged under 18, or any adult with additional needs, disabilities or life-limiting conditions who have additional support to access Scouting, all rules in Chapter 9 apply, including Rule 9.7 Adventurous Activity Permit Scheme.
+Where any participant in the activity group is aged under 18, or any adult with additional needs, disabilities or life-limiting conditions who have additional support to access Scouting, all rules in Chapter 9 apply, including :rule:`9.7 Adventurous Activity Permit Scheme`.

 c.
-When members over the age of 18 undertake activities covered by rules 9.7, 9.26, 9.33b and c, 9.35, 9.36 a, members can chose an appropriate management systems for these activities, members may choose to follow existing systems such as the Adventurous Activity Permit Scheme or may put in place other controls.
+When members over the age of 18 undertake activities covered by :rule:`9.7`, :rule:`9.26`, :rule:`9.33(b)` and :rule:`9.33(c)`, :rule:`9.35`, :rule:`9.36(a)`, members can chose an appropriate management systems for these activities, members may choose to follow existing systems such as the Adventurous Activity Permit Scheme or may put in place other controls.

 d.
 Any activity that is banned applies to all age groups.